Check your inbox

 As a partner in Facebook’s Third Party Fact Checker Program, we have aligned our ratings with ratings prescribed by the program with some modifications below:

-As required by the program, Rappler produces explainers in relation to false ratings as well as misleading ratings.
-We generally do not publish fact check explainers with “True” ratings.
+As required by the program, Rappler produces explainers in relation to all content it rates on Facebook.
+We generally do not publish fact check explainers with “True” ratings as newsworthy reports are typically published as straight news.
 From time to time, we also produce “fast facts” whenever we find that content may benefit from additional contextual information.

 How do we find content to fact-check?